Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Introduction

 \end{thm}

 Although Theorem \ref{thm_gamma_modular} provides for an abundance of examples, we keep illustrating our approach with the original setting of \cite{EGO, AS} throughout.
-While (a sharper version of) the specialization of Theorem \ref{thm_gamma_modular} to this special case is proved in \cite{AS}, our interpretations and results are still interesting.
+While (a sharper version of) the specialization of Theorem \ref{thm_gamma_modular} to this special case is proved in \cite{AS}, our interpretations and results pertaining to this example are still interesting.
 We thus set